Why Iizuna home to delicious apples

 Fuji apples are the way to go for their excellent balance in sweetness, acidity and crisp texture.
 They are juicy, richly-flavored and have a longer shelf life, offering the best of many worlds.
 Due to this, the Fuji apple is the most produced variety in the world.
 It is best eaten raw or processed into sweets such as tarte tatin.

-The yellow-hued Shinano Gold and its sweet and sour taste
+The yellow-apple Shinano Gold and its sweet and sour taste

 This variety of apple was born in Nagano Prefecture and has a beautiful yellow color.
 It has a rich taste that is a well-balanced combination of sweetness and acidity.
 The fragrance of this apple evokes images of pears and bananas.
 Shinano Gold apples have made their way overseas in recent years and are now grown in Italy as well.